Home Shoulder Workout

 In a perfect coalition these create a cuff in your shoulder, securing the ball-and-socket joint.

 It is important that the rotator cuffs are treated with care and are not jeopardised through exercise but are in fact strengthened through exercise with proper form, intelligent training, and adequate recovery.
-This can then help prevent your shoulders hurting after sleeping, or when you run.
+This can then help prevent your shoulders hurting after sleeping, or when you are running.

 Shoulder Workout at Home

 Sometimesyou can't always go to a gym, you may live too far away, you may not be able to afford it, or you haven't got the time.

 Alternatively, you may be worried about COVID-19 or just hate the atmosphere or the attitude of some people there.
 Here's a little guide on how you can exercise your shoulders whilst at home, in the office or in the garden.